 What is a Free Radical?

-To further simplify: Healthy bodies have a healthy balance of antioxidants and free radicals, when they are “out of whack” oxidative stress is created and as with most things in life, too much of anything will have an negative effect on the body.
+To further simplify: Healthy bodies have a healthy balance of antioxidants and free radicals when they are “out of whack” oxidative stress is created and as with most things in life, too much of anything will have a negative effect on the body.

 Oxidative stress is no exception.

 - Hydrogenated Fats (Throw out that Cool Whip)

 - Smoke (Cigars, cigarettes, burning plastics, grilling, etc) -direct and second hand